Code-Institute-Submissions/lisheen2/README.md

 1. I am a user who is looking for a long-term care facility for myself or a family member and would like to see information about prospective nursing homes.

-2. I am a user who is a family member of a current resident of *Lisheen Nursing Home* for the address or contact inforamtion.
+2. I am a user who is a family member of a current resident of *Lisheen Nursing Home* and is looking for the address or contact inforamtion.

 3. I am a user who uses mobile devices primarily to browse the web and would like a website that is presentable and easy to use on a phone.

-4. I am a user who would like to see images and photos of a nursing home and it's facilities.
+4. I am a user who would like to see photos of a nursing home and it's facilities.

 ### Design Process

 1. I began the design process by outlining the key features that I wanted my website to have.
 This led me to decide on the three pages I would have on my website: 'Home', 'About' and 'Gallery'.

 2. The first major design decision was to keep the home page as clear and streamlined as possible, with a large hero image that would engage the user straight away.
-An image of the fron tof the nursing home I thought would be appropriate as it's a modern and appealing [building](assets/images/hero-image.png) I knew that it could form the basis of the rest of my design.
+An image of the front of the nursing home I thought would be appropriate as it's a modern and appealing building.

 3. I sketched out a quick wireframe for each page using MS Paint and referred back to that throughout the coding process for layout.

 ### Wireframing my project

-Design for desktop devices:
 ![Homepage Wireframe](assets/images/wireframe-index.png)
 ![About page Wireframe ](assets/images/wireframe-about.png)
 ![Gallery Wireframe](assets/images/wireframe-gallery.png)